 Learn the security techniques used by the Internet’s most skilled professionals.
-CYBRScore Digital Media Forensics Essentials, which includes 19 hands-on labs, will provide you with an introduction to media collection, imaging and analysis.
+This Digital Media Forensics Essentials lab bundle, which includes 19 distinct, hands-on labs, will provide you with an introduction to media collection, imaging and analysis.

-This Lab Bundle is designed to align to EC-Council’s Certified Ethical Hacker certification — Course 2055, Digital Forensics Tools and Techniques.
+This Lab Bundle is designed to align to Course 2055, Digital Forensics Training: Tools and Techniques.

 Students will use the open source Volatility tool to analyze a memory snapshot and determine what malicious software has infected the victim machine.

 Students will confirm the validity of event-data analysis to eliminate false-positive events.

 Students will run Windows Forensic Toolchest against an existing system to create a baseline that will be used for future analysis.

 Students will ingest and process a previously acquired forensic image using Autopsy.
 The focus of the lab will be on recovering data from the image, reviewing the supplied forensic report and verifying that the image is forensically sound.